codefellows/seattle-iOS-401d8/04-github-client/class-17/README.md

 * Your AppDelegate should check to see if token exists before making a call to Github.
 If token does not exist, present login screen.
 * Implement the ability fetch repositories using a GET request.
 	* NOTE: Make sure you include "repo" in your initial scope when requesting a token.
-* Create model object for `Repository`.
+* Create model object for `Repository` with a failable `init` that takes in a user `json` dictionary and initializes a `Repository` instance.
+The `Repository` class should have the following members:
+   	* name: String
+		* description: String?
+		* language: String?
 * Parse through the JSON returned from the server into `Repository` objects.
-* Create `HomeViewController` to display all the user's repositories in a TableView.
+* Create `RepoViewController` to display all the user's repositories in a TableView.
 * Implement a `UISearchBar` on your `UITableView`, to search the user's repositories.

 ## Submitting Your Assignment